 Figure 2.
 Global visualization of MSP-MS data.

 (A) Principal component analysis displaying PC1 and PC2.
 Samples are colored by time, while the shape and line type show the type of cathepsin with eclipses representing the 95% confidence interval.
 (C) Heatmap showing the results of the experiment as clustered using unsupervised hierarchical clustering.
 Rows of the heatmap represent the samples while columns represent the peptides.
 Color of the heatmap cells represent the normalized, column centered, and scaled values.
-White cells represent those that were found to be outliers and converted to NA.
 Colored bars to the right of the heatmap indicate the cathepsin and time of the samples in each row.
 Colored bars corresponding to each peptide in the columns display whether the corresponding peptide is a full-length peptide belonging to the 228-member peptide library (non -cleaved, dark blue) or a cleavage product (cleaved, blue)